dutchcelt/Keep-in-View/README.md

 `$("div").trigger('unstick')`

 - If you no longer need the element to remain in view you can 'unstick' it via '.trigger('unstick')'.

+`scrollable: false`

+- Allow the element to have an scrollbar.
+This will automatically resize itself.
+See example 3.

+`cloned: false`

+- This will clone your element so that the content doesn't reflow causing the page scroll to jump.
+See example 3.

 Caution